kit-pef-czu-cz/3d-point-cloud-dataset-plants/README.md

 * Annotations:
   * Generated cuboids are using KITTI format; see https://github.com/dtczhl/dtc-KITTI-For-Beginners/blob/master/README.md for details.
   * Segmentation annotations are in the original format from the Segments.ai platform, see `Segments-ai annotation format.md`.

+## Baseline evaluation on object detection models
+We conducted baseline experiments to assess the utility and applicability of the presented dataset using two standard object detection architectures: SECOND, which operates on voxel grids, and PointRCNN, which processes raw points.
+The codebase utilized the OpenPCDet library (https://github.com/open-mmlab/OpenPCDet) with minor modifications tailored to our dataset.
+For details on the training procedure see the paper.
+For reproducing the results, see `Code/Baseline evaluation/README.md`.

 ## License